 The X axis shows the percentage of employees trained or certified by the organisation, whereas the Y axis indicates the percentage of employees that fall into each category.
-So, for instance, if we focus on the right side of the table, 41% of the organisations train between 60 % and 100% of their employees in GDPR, 25% of the organisations train between 60% and 100% of their employees in ITIL, 19% of the organisations train between 60% and 100% of their employees in ISO27001, and 11% of the organisations train between 60% and 100% of their employees in ISO27001, and 11% of the organisations train between 60% and 100% of their employees in ISO.
-But if we focus on the left side, we can see that, for ISO20000, ISO27007, eTOM, NITS, and FIPS, 100% of the organisation have trained between 0% and 10% of their staff.
+Focussing on the right-hand side of the table, 41% of the organisations train between 60 % and 100% of their employees in GDPR, 25% of the organisations train between 60% and 100% of their employees in ISOL, 19% of the organisations train between 60% and 100% of their employees in ISOL7001, and 11% of the organisations train between 60% and 100% of their employees in ISOL However, focusing on the left-hand side, we can see that, for ISOL20000, ISOL27007, eTOM, NIST, and FIPS, 100% of the organisation have trained between 0% and 10% of their staff.